Mitesh2020/Active-Directory-Project/README.md

 Now, go to each VM setting and change the network adapter to the NAT network.
 Your specified network name will appear automatically, e.g., `ad-project`.

 #### Step 2: Configure Splunk Server on Ubuntu Server
 1. Install Splunk on the Ubuntu server.
 2. Follow the Splunk setup instructions to complete the configuration.

 #### Step 3: Configure Sysmon & Splunk Universal Forwarder on Windows 10 Pro
+1. Configure network settings to access the subnet created above.
+2. Verify the subnet configuration by pinging the Ubuntu server, e.g., `ping 192.168.10.4`.

-1. Download and install Sysmon on Windows 10 Pro.
+3. Download and install Sysmon on Windows 10 Pro.
-2. Configure Sysmon with the appropriate configuration file.
+4. Configure Sysmon with the appropriate configuration file.
-3. Download and install Splunk Universal Forwarder on Windows 10 Pro.
+5. Download and install Splunk Universal Forwarder on Windows 10 Pro.
-4. Configure the Splunk Universal Forwarder to forward logs to the Splunk server.
+6. Configure the Splunk Universal Forwarder to forward logs to the Splunk server.

 If configured properly, you can access the Splunk dashboard at:
 ```http://your-splunk-server-ip:8000```